Grain

 More recently, international commodity markets have been an important part of the dynamics of food systems and grain pricing.
 Speculation, as well as other compounding production and supply factors leading up to the 2007–2008 financial crises, created rapid inflation of grain prices during the 2007–2008 world food price crisis.
 More recently, the dominance of Ukraine and Russia in grain markets such as wheat meant that the Russian invasion of Ukraine in 2022 caused increased fears of a global food crises in 2022.
 Changes to agriculture caused by climate change are expected to have cascading effects on global grain markets.[15][16][17][18]Occupational safety and health

 Those who handle grain at grain facilities may encounter numerous occupational hazards and exposures.
-Risks include grain entrapment, where workers are submerged in the grain and unable to remove themselves;[18] explosions caused by fine particles of grain dust,[19] and falls.
+Risks include grain entrapment, where workers are submerged in the grain and unable to extricate themselves;[19] explosions caused by fine particles of grain dust,[20] and falls.

 See also